 Most Americans visit their doctor every year to have a physical health check-up, but it’s also important to evaluate your mental health on a regular basis.
 An emotional health check-up is an important life tool in which you analyze your mental health.
 Don’t wait until you sink into a state of depression or anxiety that begins to disable you and fracture your life.

 Start on the Right Foot

-Begin your check-up by mindfully reflecting on your daily schedule.
+Begin your check-up by reflecting on your daily schedule.
 What is on your daily schedule?
 Are you enjoying doing the to do’s on your daily schedule?
 How is your mood, and emotional and spiritual health?
-Write down your findings and use it as motivation for accomplishing your goals.
-You can also make changes, if needed, in order to move forward and improve your mental health.
+Write down your findings and use it as motivation for accomplishing your goals in life.
+You may need to make some changes to improve your mental health.

 Evaluate Your Relationships

-Sit down and reflect on how arguments, challenges, or other aspects of your romantic relationship have impacted your emotional health.
-To strengthen your romantic relationship, consider conducting a relationship checkup with your partner.
-Also, reflect on key moments in your friendship, both good and bad.
-If a friendship you have is toxic, find possible solutions.
+Sit down and reflect on how arguments, challenges, or other aspects of your relationships have impacted your emotional health.
+To strengthen your relationships, consider conducting a relationship checkup with your friends, relatives, and partner.
+Also, reflect on key moments in your relationships, both good and bad.
+If any of your relationships are toxic, try to find possible solutions.

 Consider Your Finances

 Financial worries and fears can weigh heavily on your mind, affecting your emotional health.
 Financial stress is the top stressor worldwide.
 So, for your mental health, review your saving and spending habits in order to make better-informed decisions in the future.
 Also, review your investments, retirement plans, credit score, and debt status.
 The more you know and understand the less you’ll worry about your finances.
 There are great financial courses you can find on youtube or on the web.
 Learn about money and you will feel more empowered and less stress.

 Assess Your Career